 Ivan: Yeah, thanks for having me, Jon.
 This was very, very fun.

 Coral: Thank you for listening to this week’s episode of Founded and Funded.
 If you’re interested in learning more about Cohere, visit cohere.com.
 If you’re interested in attending our IA summit, visit ia40.com/summit to request an invite.
-Thank you again for listening, and tune in in a couple of weeks for our next episode of Founded and Funded, and rate and review the show where ever you get your podcasts.
+Thank you again for listening, rate and review the show wherever you get your podcasts, and tune in in a couple of weeks for our next episode of Founded and Funded with Chroma Co-founder and CEO Jeff Huber.